BACK

 Seed Grant Review Process

-After a Seed grant application is submitted, it is reviewed by two members of the Rotary Charities staff and scored based on the criteria in Appendix 1 of the Grant Guidance Document.
+After a Seed grant application is submitted, it is reviewed by two members of the Rotary Charities staff and scored based on the criteria in the Grant Guidance Document.
 A list of questions (if any) will be compiled and the applicant can respond in writing.

 Applicants are typically notified of the outcome of their applications within a month of submission.